 You can download and use this Personal Information Record from Stages.

-2. Identification Cards.
 Children prone to wandering should always have some form of ID on them.
 I tried using an ID bracelet, but because of sensory issues, my grandson did not tolerate it well and constantly tried to take it off.
 I replaced it with an ID card that I sewed into his jacket, but as it got warmer he’d take his jacket off too.
 I finally settled on a shoe ID tag that was attached to one of his shoelaces with his name and contact number.
-I taught him to point to it in case he was ever lost and was asked for his name.
+I taught him to point to it in case he was ever lost and asked for his name.

 You can download and use this Identification Card from Stages.

-3. Plan Ahead.
-When planning out of routine events such as birthday parties, and outings, it’s important to prepare ahead of time.
+When planning out of routine events such as birthday parties and outings, it’s important to prepare ahead of time.
 Scout out the venue for any safety issues, decide If it is safe for you and your child to attend, and determine if you need to communicate any special accommodations ahead of time.
 Ensure that someone is scheduled to be with your child at all times during the outing or event.
 Play “tag, you’re it” if you like, but make sure the next person whose turn it is will be fully aware of the need to stay vigilant and keep your child in sight at all times.

 Keeping our autistic children safe from danger takes a lot of work and constant vigilance.
 Being prepared and preparing for any eventuality may save lives and is worth any effort it takes.